Runners

 • - (Overseas) At the time of entry, please submit data of your record certificates that meet the eligibility requirements.

-• * For more information regarding Semi-Elite, please see below.
+• * For more information regarding Semi-Elite, please refer to

 https://www.marathon.tokyo/en/participants/run-as-one/